 No one under the age of 18 will be allowed in the library unless accompanied by a parent or guardian.

-Internet access as well as access to our online databases and resources are available in the building using the four Macintosh computers available on the first floor of the Library.
+Internet access, as well as access to our online databases and resources, are available in the building using the four Macintosh computers available on the first floor of the Library.
 Alumni do not have access to Interlibrary loan or any online databases and resources.

 Visitors will be required to leave the library after 5 p.m.
 No exceptions to this rule will be made.
+The library is not open to the public on the weekend.

 Internet access is available by using the four Macintosh computers on the upper level of the Library.
 Database access, including the use of e-books, and printing is restricted to current students, faculty, and staff members with valid network accounts and passwords.
 Visitors have access to the use of print book and periodicals in the library but will not be able to check out books.
 Visitors do not have access to Interlibrary loan or other services provided to the campus community.